ncatlab/nlab-content/pages/17.md

    You can also use the SVG-editor to create and edit SVGs right here in the lab.
 For more details see [this entry](#svgedit) below.

-1. Use the CodeCogs-server to produce [xypic](http://www.tug.org/applications/Xy-pic/)-coded diagrams.
+1. Use the CodeCogs-server to produce [xypic](http://www.tug.org/applications/Xy-pic/)-coded diagrams (WARNING: this seems to be broken now, try a similar service such as [presheaf.com](http://presheaf.com)).

    For that, code a diagram in _xypic_ as usual.
 Then write the code _all in one line without any spaces_ and in addition replace all